Roberto Cintli Rodríguez

-On March 23, 1979, Rodriguez was taking photos on the corner of Whittier Boulevard and McDonnell Avenue in East Los Angeles for Lowrider Magazine and captured the assault of an innocent man by members of the Los Angeles County Sheriff's Department.
+On 23 March 1979, Rodriguez was taking photos on the corner of Whittier Boulevard and McDonnell Avenue in East Los Angeles for Lowrider Magazine and captured the assault of an innocent man by members of the Los Angeles County Sheriff's Department.
 The last photo Rodriguez took was of a police officer pointing directly at him.
 Soon after, the officers attacked him, confiscated his camera and film, and beat him so badly that he spent three days in the Los Angeles County Hospital.
 While preparing to leave the hospital, Rodriguez was placed under arrest for allegedly assaulting the officers with a "deadly weapon."

 Rodriguez suffered from post-traumatic stress disorder and lost the ability to dream in the aftermath of the incident.
-From 1979 to 1986, Rodriguez sought justice in court for this incident, which involved two trials and eventually won his case.
+From 1979 to 1986, Rodriguez sought justice in court for this incident, which involved two trials; he eventually won his case, being awarded $205,000 by a jury, which he used to start a bilingual magazine.
 Rodriguez reported that he began to dream again 20 years following the event after drinking from a medicinal plant in Mexico.
 The fatal shooting of Michael Brown in 2014 inspired Rodriguez to retell his story and provide a platform for the stories of others who have suffered police brutality in Yolqui, a Warrior Summoned from the Spirit World: Testimonios on Violence (2019).

+In 2020, Rodríguez, along professional demographer Jesus Garcia, Social Justice activist Ivette "Xochiyotl" Boyzo and other academic researchers, created La Raza Database Research Project La Raza Database Research Project which will be housed by the California State University, San Bernardino.
+The database tracks the murders of People of Color and the undercount of "Brown/Red/Indigenous" People by law enforcement.